miticollo/blank-app/README.md

    ```
 2. Open it with Xcode.
 3. Build it.
-4. After that discover path where build is located.
+4. After that discover path where `.app` directory is located.
 5. Run `build.sh` with the path of previous step.

 <p align="center">
   <img src="./images/xcode.png?raw=true" alt="Xcode">
 </p>

+The two IPAs are in the same folder of `.app` directory.

 ## Result